 Cancer Institute Tobacco Tracking Survey (CITTS)

-The Cancer Institute Tobacco Tracking Survey (CITTS) has been undertaken since 2005 to evaluate the effectiveness of various anti-tobacco campaigns and to monitor smoking and quitting-related cognitions and behaviours among smokers (and recent quitters) in NSW.
+The Cancer Institute Tobacco Tracking Survey (CITTS) has been undertaken since 2005 to evaluate the effectiveness of various tobacco control campaigns and to monitor smoking and quitting-related cognitions and behaviours among people who smoke or have recently quit in NSW.

-The CITTS is a cross-sectional continuous tracking survey of adult smokers and recent quitters (quit in the last 12 months) that is conducted for up to 50 weeks a year.
-Currently, 40 smokers or recent quitters recruited using a dual frame (mobile and landline) sampling frame are interviewed each week throughout the year.
+The CITTS is a cross-sectional continuous tracking survey of adult who smoke or have recently quit (quit in the last 12 months) that is conducted for up to 50 weeks a year.
+Currently, 40 people who smoke or have recently quit are recruited using a mobile (listed and random digit dial) sampling frame are interviewed each week throughout the year.

 The data collection for CITTS is performed by a contracted market research agency on behalf of the Cancer Institute NSW.